-- 1. The respondent board is a public agency within the meaning of l-18a(a), G.S. - 2.
-By notice of appeal filed with this Commission on May 16, 1977, the complainants alleged that the respondent board held a meeting shortly before convening its scheduled meeting of may 10, 1977, in violation of the provisions of §1-21, G.S. - 3.
+- 1. The respondent board is a public agency within the meaning of §1-18a(a), G.S. - 2.
+By notice of appeal filed with this Commission on May 23, 1977, the complainant alleged that the respondent board held a meeting shortly before convening its scheduled meeting of May 10, 1977, in violation of the provisions of §1-21, G.S. - 3.
 At about 7:30 p.m. on May 10, 1977, a quorum of the respondent board were seated in the room designated as meeting place in its notice of public hearing scheduled to begin at 7:30 p.m. that evening. - 4.
-Thereupon the board members present left the room and held a discussion in a back corridor out of the view of the complainants and the other members of the public present for such hearing. - 5.
+Thereupon the board members present left the room and held a discussion in a back corridor out of the view of the complainant and the other members of the public present for such hearing. - 5.
 No vote was taken to go into executive session.

 - 6. The respondent board did not state its reasons for leaving the room concerning such discussion to the members of the public present. - 7.
-The discussion therein concerned a rehearing relative to a certain ruling of a town building official denying a certificate of occupancy to premises owned by the complainants, which rehearing was an item of business to be discussed at the aforesaid scheduled public hearing. - 8.
-A consensus was reached that such rehearing should be denied. - 9.
+The discussion therein concerning a rehearing relative to a ruling of a town building official denying a certificate of occupancy to premises situated in the respondent town, which rehearing was an item of business to be discussed at the aforesaid scheduled public hearing. - 8.
+A consensus was reached that such rehearing shouldnnot be granted. - 9.
 The discussion lasted approximately 10 minutes whereupon the board members returned to the aforesaid meeting place and formally convened its public hearing at about 7:40 p.m. - 10.
 Subsequently, after brief discussion, the rehearing was formally not granted. - 11.
-It is found that the aforesaid gathering of the respondent board constituted an executive session of the board to which the provision of §1-21, G.S. apply. - 12.
+It is found that the aforesaid gathering of the respondent board constituted an executive session of the board to which the provisions of §1-21, G.S. apply. - 12.
 It is further found that the aforesaid discussion in executive session did not fall within the meaning of a purpose defined under §1-18a(e), G.S. for which an executive session may be held. - 13.
-It is therefore concluded that the complainants were wrongfully denied their right to attend such discussion as provided in §1-21, G.S. - 14.
-The complainants ask this Commission to declare null and void the respondent board's denial of rehearing. - 15.
-Declaring such action a nullity would not have the effect of requiring the respondent board to give the rehearing as requested.
+It is therefore concluded that the complainant was wrongfully denied his right to attend such discussion as provided in §1-21, G.S.